frienf/math-notes-fe/README.md

 Node.js: Version 18 or higher.
 npm: Version 8 or higher.
-Backend API: A running instance of the calculation API (see Backend Requirements).
+Backend API: A running instance of the calculation API (e.g., frienf-math-notes-be).

 Setup